BlastLad/gf2d/README.md

 4: Spill Prank: Magic teleporting water spills that will cause Piper to be unable to act for a short time if she touches one.

 5: Bookish: Enchanted books that will fly out from book shelves, if one hits piper, she will lose 1 HP and be unable to act for a short time

-6: Bully: A bully that will spawn and target a nervous student on the game field.
-If the bully reaches the nervous student.
-Piper will lose 1 HP.
-When the nervous student
-Leaves the game map, the bully will as well

 # gameframework2d (GF2D)
 a collection of utlitity functions designed to facilitate creating 2D games with SDL2